elsampsa/valkka-live/docs/index.rst

     install-valkka-core
     valkka-tune

-(the first script installs valkka-core modules, the second one tunes the maxmimum socket buffer sizes)
+(the first script installs valkka-core modules, the second one tunes the maximum socket buffer sizes).

 In the case that *install-valkka-core* etc. scripts refuse to work, you must fix your path with